Register Login

 • Parameter: File number/block number/number of groups

-The wait event "db file scattered read" always occurs where several physically sequential blocks are read from disk.
-Typical cases are Full Table Scans or Index Fast Full Scans.
-In individual cases, as part of prefetch operations, db file scattered read" waits may occur with other accesses (for example, Index range scans) where usually only eight or less blocks are read with a request.
+In individual cases, as part of prefetch operations, db file scattered read" waits may occur with other accesses (for example, Index range scans) where usually only eight or fewer blocks are read with a request.
 If possible, you should avoid full table scans in the R/3 environment.
 Therefore, check which statements execute full table scans and optimize them.
-Though, a high number of disk reads in the SQL Cache ("ST04 -> Detail analysis menu -> SQL requests") is normally a good indication.
-You should therefore specifically check all SQL statements for Full Table Scans that are at the very top in the SQL cache in relation to disk reads.
+However, a high number of disk reads in the SQL Cache ("ST04 -> Detail analysis menu -> SQL requests") is normally a good indication.
+You should therefore specifically check all SQL statements for Full Table Scans that are at the very top in the SQL cache about disk reads.

-With the following statement, you can determine the objects at Oracle level, that currently have the most blocks due to full table scans or index fast full scans in the Oracle buffer pool:
+With the following statement, you can determine the objects at the Oracle level, that currently have the most blocks due to full table scans or index fast full scans in the Oracle buffer pool:

 SELECT * FROM